-Life happens and routines go out the window.
+Now, I know life happens and routines go out the window for a season.
 That’s life.
-But, when you can, get back to that routine as quickly as possible.
+But, as soon as you can manage to, get back to that routine as quickly as possible.
 Your family and your home will thank you for it.

 Have a tip for managing housekeeping while homeschooling?
 Leave me a comment!

 - To the Homeschool Mom with the Middle Schooler